Just What Are Kiln Firing Faults?

 As soon as the kiln temperature rises above a certain

-temperature these substance(s) evaporate or burn and if their
+temperature such adhering substance(s) evaporate or burn and, if their

-is not enough glaze to cover the body in such areas a little
+is not enough glaze to cover the area in such areas a little

 hole may result.

-Tiny spots are were sometimes filled by the glaze partially or
+Tiny spots may sometimes have been filled by the glaze partially or

 in full, but sometimes it just didn't happen.
 As a result the